Fundamentals and model of resonance helicity and energy transfer between two magnetoelectric chiral particles: Examples: RHELT and RET when both donor and acceptor are chiral and magnetoelectric

-Finally, Figs. 4 (c) and 4 (d) show the same as Figs. 3 (a) and 3(b), respectively, when ${\bf p}_A$ and ${\bf m}_A$ are randomly oriented with respect to ${\bf p}_D$ and ${\bf m}_D$, and so is ${\bf s}_R$.
-In this case we have taken the orientational averages of all ${\cal K}$-factors according to Eqs. (\ref{mmkh1}) - (\ref{mmk1}).
-The averaging increases the values of $R _{\cal E}(\lambda)$, but it has little effect on $R _{\hel}(\lambda)$.
+Finally, Figs. 3 (c) and 3 (d) show the same as Figs. 3 (a) and 3(b), respectively, when ${\bf p}_A$ and ${\bf m}_A$ are randomly oriented with respect to ${\bf p}_D$ and ${\bf m}_D$, and so is ${\bf s}_R$.
+In this case we have taken the orientational averages of all ${\cal K}$-factors according to Eqs. (\ref{KK1}) - (\ref{mmk1}).
+The ${\cal K}$-averaging has a noticeable effect on both $R _{\cal E}(\lambda)$ and $R _{\hel}(\lambda)$.
+As seen in the figures, the change is larger for the RHELT interaction radii.

-If we adopted the criterion employed in connection to the case dealt with in Fig. 2 (b), namely choosig the wavelength at which the D and A lineshapes cross each other in Fig. 10 (a), we would get $550nm$ for this wavelength and an estimation: $R _{\hel}\simeq 44nm$ and $R _{\cal E}\simeq 22nm$ for the case studied in Fig. 4 (b), while $R _{\hel}\simeq 44nm$ and $R _{\cal E}\simeq 35nm$ for the system addressed in Fig. 4 (d).
-As seen in Figs. 4(b) and 4(d), one can choose configurations in which at certain $\lambda$'s: $R _{\hel}>>R _{\cal E}$; however, (and although not shown here for brevity), we have observed $R _{\hel}<R _{\cal E}$ when either ${\bf s}_R=(1,0,0)$ or ${\bf s}_R=(1/\sqrt{2})(1,1,0)$.
-Also, on comparing with the FRET radius: $7.6 nm$ of of the interacting molecules dealt with in Figs. 2, we see in Figs. 4 (b) and 4 (d) that {\it larger particles convey greater RHELT and RET radii}, as we have observed in all our studied cases.
+If we adopted the criterion employed in connection to the case dealt with in Fig. A3-1 (b) of Appendix 3, namely choosig the wavelength at which the D and A lineshapes cross each other in Fig. A5-1 (a) of Appendix 5, we would get about $540nm$ for this wavelength and an estimation: $R _{\hel}\simeq 48nm$ and $R _{\cal E}\simeq 44 nm$ for the case studied in Fig. 3 (b), while $R _{\hel}\simeq R _{\cal E}\simeq 30 nm$ for the system addressed in Fig. 3 (d).
+As seen in Figs. 3(b) and 3(d), one can choose configurations in which at certain $\lambda$'s: $R _{\hel}>>R _{\cal E}$; however, (and although not shown here for brevity), we have observed $R _{\hel}<R _{\cal E}$ in some cases with either ${\bf s}_R=(1,0,0)$ or ${\bf s}_R=(1/\sqrt{2})(1,1,0)$.
+Also, on comparing with the standard FRET interaction radius: $5$ - $7.6$ $nm$ of the interacting molecules dealt with in Figs. A3-1 of Appendix 3, we see in Figs. 3 (b) and 3 (d) that {\it larger particles convey greater RHELT and RET interaction radii}, as we have observed in all our studied cases.